Tristor/securemail.tristor.ro/server.md

 Initial DNS Configuration
 -------------------------

-Before we continue any further, please ensure that you have an A, AAAA, MX, and SPF record created.
+Attention: Before we continue any further, please ensure that you have an A, AAAA, MX, and SPF record created.
 Additionally if possible, you need to set your PTR to match your A record.
 This will make the rest of this easier.

 As an example, here is the DNS configuration for the email server on this domain, mail.tristor.ro.